7 Very useful wild yam progesterone cream things to know:

 #6: Products you can find wild yam in

-While not found naturally in any foods, wild yam root is used in many widely accepted supplements and products such as:
+While not found naturally in many foods, wild yam root used in many widely accepted supplements and products may include:

 - Doctor prescribed steroids